deep-security/aws-waf/README.md

 Each individual command will also have it's own options that allow you to control the behaviour of the command.

+You'll notice in the examples, the password is set to USE_RBAC_TO_REDUCE_RISK.
+In this context, RBAC stands for role based access control.

+Currently Deep Security treats API access just like a user logging in.
+Therefore it is strongly recommended that you create a new Deep Security user for use with this script.
+This user should have the bare minimum permissions required to complete the tasks.

 ## SSL Certificate Validation

 If the Deep Security Manager (DSM) you're connecting to was installed via software of the AWS Marketplace, there's a chance that it is still using the default, self-signed SSL certificate.
 By default, python checks the certificate for validity which it cannot do with self-signed certificates.